Everything needed to be ready for Indiana Jones

 "Indiana Jones and the Kingdom of the Skull" arrives in theaters May 22.
 To get audiences in tune with their action hero, Paramount Pictures has released everything Indy on enhanced DVDs to keep fans covered, at least until the big day when the legendary archeologist with whip-snapping retorts lands on the silver screen once again.

-."
+Raiding Indy's movie arcFirst up are the original movies.
+Arriving on DVD today is the "Indiana Jones: The Adventure Collection."
 The 3-disc set includes the first three original films, "Raiders of the Lost Ark," "Temple of Doom," and "Last Crusade."

 What so priceless about "Indiana Jones: The Adventure Collection" is the extras that have never been included in any previous DVD releases of the films.